 - Derives at least 50% of revenue from selling or sharing the personal information of California residents

-If HR departments fail to comply with their CPRA/CCPA obligations, they leave themselves and their businesses on the hook for hefty fines and costly legal action.
-It’s also important to note that the CPRA gives employees the right to seek damages for breaches of certain sensitive data.
+If HR departments fail to comply with their CCPA obligations, they leave themselves and their businesses on the hook for hefty fines and costly legal action.
+It’s also important to note that the CCPA gives employees the right to seek damages for breaches of certain sensitive data.
 Even without running into legal action or fines, being accused of non-compliance can cause harm to your organization’s reputation.
 Employees, consumers, and business partners alike are likely to lose trust in companies that fail to adequately protect private information and comply with the law.

 Implementing effective HR data protection measures, like redaction, is an essential tool to safeguard employee privacy, maintain compliance, and protect the integrity of your firm.